OttoSegersven/ottosegersven.github.io/_pages/projects.md

 <div style="overflow: hidden;">
     <img src='/images/hbl.jpeg' style="float: right; width: 50%; margin-left: 10px;" alt="Research Image">
     How is Finland-Swedishness created and maintained?
 This study examines the discursive construction of Finland-Swedes as an ethnic and linguistic group in Swedish-speaking newspapers in Finland, spanning from 1900 to the present.
-Scholars consider Finland-Swedes to be a successful minority, given their secure legislative position, and political, economic, and cultural resources relative to their small population size.
-This success stems from the creation of a robust ethno-political identity that positions Finland-Swedes as a distinct ethnic and linguistic group, part of the Finnish nation.
-Despite its success by international comparison, the population is gradually shrinking, and Finland-Swedes are actively seeking ways of increasing its vitality in the face of an uncertain future.
-Drawing on a newly digitized dataset of Swedish-speaking newspapers, this project traces the evolving discourse around Finland-Swedes, contributing to our understanding of how ethnic identities emerge and survive, as well as how they might prevail in a changing society.
-It employs a computational technique known as topic modeling to identify trends and patterns through automated systematic qualitative analysis.
+Scholars consider Finland-Swedes to be a successful minority, given their secure constitutional rights, as well as political, economic, and cultural power relative to their small population size.
+A crucial factor in this success stems from the creation of a robust ethno-political identity with a common bond and fate that is both part of, yet distinct within the Finnish nation.
+Nevertheless, despite its success by international comparison, the population is gradually shrinking, and Finland-Swedes are actively seeking ways of increasing the vitality of the community in the face of an uncertain future.
+Drawing on a newly digitized dataset of Swedish-speaking newspapers, this project traces the evolving discourse around Finland-Swedes, exploring how ethnic identities emerge and survive, as well as how they might prevail in a changing society.
+To make use of the vast textual data, the research employs a computational technique known as topic modeling to identify trends and patterns through automated systematic qualitative analysis.

     The project focuses on three issues that are central to Finland-Swedish identity construction: